 On a 1-10 scale: how do you respond to problems?
 Try this technique.

-Whenever there's an earthquake—there was one here a few days ago—the first thing you wonder is, "How bad was it on the Richter scale?"
+Whenever there's an earthquake——the first thing you wonder is, "How bad was it on the Richter scale?"

 I'm a big fan of the Richter scale, even though I don't really understand it.
 The scale goes from 1-10, but the smallest earthquake "that can be felt" (Webster's), only gets a 2.